harishraisinghani/wise-python-workshop/README.md

-# Python with Google Finance API, pandas & matplotlib
+# Python with Google Finance API, Pandas & Matplotlib
+This workshop is an adaptation of the posts by Gerogios Efstathopoulos and can be found here: https://www.learndatasci.com/tutorials/python-finance-part-yahoo-finance-api-pandas-matplotlib/

 ### Setting up Google Finance API
 Investors Exchange (IEX) at https://iexcloud.io/ offers a free web-based API to access financial data such as historical and current stock ticker information.
 You will need to setup an account (which requires an email validation) in order to obtain an API Key which we will use in our Python code.